Search For People By ...

 Hello there and a warm welcome.

 I am Tim Synge, a psychotherapist accredited by the UK Council for Psychotherapy.
-I offer Core Process Psychotherapy from an established practice in Camden Town, London NW1.
+I offer Core Process Psychotherapy both online and from an established practice in Camden Town, London NW1.

 I appreciate how enormous reaching out for help can be, especially when life becomes overwhelming or very uncertain, but my aim is to give you exactly the right support you need at this time in your life.

 My profile is designed to tell you a little of who I am, how I work and to address some questions you might have about starting psychotherapy.
 Please feel free to phone or email me if you would like to know more about me, or to answer any questions you may have about us working together.
 I offer an initial free consultation, an opportunity for us to meet and explore the kind of help you might be seeking.

 Core Process Psychotherapy is a contemplative, psycho-spiritual approach that combines the curative power of awareness with western psychotherapeutic theories.
 My commitment to what I do rests in helping clients come to know and experience their own well being and to be present with them during this journey.
 I work in different ways depending on each person using imagination, dreams, felt sense, thoughts, feelings and a deeper spiritual sense of being.
 Sometimes art or other creative modes may also be introduced in order to help express and process what is being experienced.